Six-dimensional time-space crystalline structures: Classical secular approximation approach

-\ee As the momentum is periodic with respect to $\theta$, we perform the Fourier expansion, \be p_x (\Theta + \omega t/s,I) = \sum_n p_n(I) e^{in(\Theta + \omega t/s)}, \ee and finally average the Hamiltonian over the time keeping $\Theta$ and $I$ fixed because they are slowly varying variables if we stay close to the the resonant orbit, i.e. for $P = I-I_s\approx 0$ \cite{Lichtenberg1992s,Buchleitner2002s,Sacha2017revs,SachaTC2020s}.
+\ee As the momentum of a particle on the resonant orbit is periodic with respect to $\theta$, we perform the Fourier expansion, \be p_x (\Theta + \omega t/s,I) = \sum_n p_n(I) e^{in(\Theta + \omega t/s)}, \ee and finally average the Hamiltonian over the time keeping $\Theta$ and $I$ fixed because they are slowly varying variables if we stay close to the the resonant orbit, i.e. for $P = I-I_s\approx 0$ \cite{sLichtenberg1992,sBuchleitner2002,sSacha2017rev,sSachaTC2020}.
 This yields the effective time-independent Hamiltonian \be H_i = \left[H_0(I_s) - \frac{\omega I_s}{s}\right] + \frac{P^2}{2m_{\rm eff}} - V_{\rm eff}\cos(s\Theta), \ee where $\Theta \in [-\pi,\pi)$, $V_{\rm eff} = \lambda \omega \, |p_s(I_s)|$ and we have performed the Taylor expansion for $I$ around $I_s$ up to the second order, which allowed us to define the effective mass $m_{\rm eff}^{-1} = d^2H_0(I_s)/dI_s^2$.
 The constant term in the square brackets in (\ref{Sclass_sec}) can be omitted because it does not influence the dynamics.
 The Hamiltonian (\ref{Sclass_sec}) describes the resonant motion of a particle in the $i$-th site of the shaken optical lattice.
 Its form shows that for $s\gg 1$, a particle behaves like an electron moving in a periodic potential created by ions in a solid state crystal.
-This situation can be interpreted as engineering of a synthetic dimension, related to the time variable rather than atom's internal degrees of freedom \cite{StuhlEtAl2015s,ManciniEtAl2015s,CeliEtAl2014s}.
+The Hamiltonian (\ref{Sclass_sec}) describes a crystalline structure but in the moving frame.
+When we return to the laboratory frame, a condensed matter-like behavior observed versus $\Theta$ in the moving frame will be observed in the time domain.
+Indeed, the transformation to the moving frame is linear in time, i.e. $\Theta=\theta-\omega t/s$.
+Thus, if we fix the position in the laboratory frame (i.e. we locate a detector at fixed $\theta$ close to the resonant orbit), then the probability of clicking of the detector versus time will reflect the same behavior as the probability for detection a particle as a function of $\Theta$ in the moving frame.
+This situation can be interpreted as engineering of a synthetic dimension, related to the time variable rather than atom's internal degrees of freedom \cite{sStuhlEtAl2015,sManciniEtAl2015,sCeliEtAl2014}.
 Note that for a particle moving in the sinusoidal potential $V_0\sin^2x$ even Fourier components of the momentum vanish, $p_{2n}(E)=0$.
 Consequently only odd numbers $s$ of sites in the periodic potential in (\ref{Sclass_sec}) can be realized.

 In the letter we are also interested in the realization of a tilted periodic effective potential, i.e. when the effective Hamiltonian describing resonant motion of a particle in the $i$-th lattice has the form \be \bar H_i = \frac{P^2}{2\bar m_{\rm eff}} - \bar V_{\rm eff}\cos(s\Theta) + U_x\Theta. \ee It can be done if one adds a weak secondary optical lattice and starts shaking the entire potential in an appropriate manner in time.
 With this goal in mind, the Hamiltonian (\ref{SH_basic}) is modified to read \be